An interactive visualization of populations of metropolitan statistical areas, or MSA, in the United States from 1969 to 2018.

-Data is from Annual Estimates of the Resident Population: April 1, 2010 to July 1, 2017.
+Data is from Annual Estimates of the Resident Population: April 1, 2010 to July 1, 2018.
 Source: U.S. Census Bureau, Population Division.
 For counties, municipios, metropolitan statistical areas, micropolitan statistical areas, metropolitan divisions, and combined statistical areas, April 2019.
 Also, earlier census data available from the Bureeau of Economic Analysis.

 For more visualizations, click here.